wicus199/logs-analysis-project/README.md

 engineering and business.
 This project provides practical experience in doing that.

+## Program Description

+The program uses one query for each question.
+The queries used in the second and third questions use views that were created in the database before running the python script.

+* The first query does not use a join or view and is a normal straightforward query.
+It uses count(*) to all the articles views and matching the slug of the article in the articles table to part of the path string in the log table.
+The count is grouped by article name to find the total views for each article.
+* The second query uses a created view to find the total views per author by summing the views column in the created view.
+The authors ID in the authors column is compared to the author number in the articles column to find the rows to sum.
+* The third query uses two created views, one to sum the total requests for eah day and the other to sum the total error requests for each day.
+The number of errors and number of total requests is then used to calculate a percentage value for each day.
+The time columns in both view tables are compared to match the days for the errors and total requests.

 ## Installation

 The project was completed using a Linux Mint VM installed in Oracle VM